mohityadav09/overnight_hackathon_iitg.ai/README.md

 # GANs
-In this repo i am trying to some important GANs from scratch
+In this repo i am trying to implement some important GANs from scratch in pytorch.